Making the complete OpenAIRE citation graph easily accessible through compact data representation

-The OpenAIRE initiative offer several \href{https://graph.openaire.eu/docs/apis/home/}{APIs}, a \href{https://explore.openaire.eu/search/find/research-outcome}{search engine} and a complete dataset dump \citep{manghi_2025_17098012}.
-The API and search engine serve as accessible avenues for any researcher, however they are limited in the scope of data that can be efficiently accessed.
+The OpenAIRE initiative offers several APIs, a search engine, cloud access through Google BigQuery, and a complete dataset dump \citep{manghi_2025_17098012}.
+The API and search engine serve as accessible avenues for any researcher, however, they are limited in the scope of data that can be efficiently accessed.
+A scan of the complete graph is outside the free tier of BigQuery, at the time of writing.
 If a researcher is interested in large portions of the graph, or the graph as a whole, then the dump is more suitable.

-Processing the whole graph dump, require software coding skills, a large amount of memory, storage and computational power, something not readily accessible to many scholars in the humanities \citep{dederke2024representation}.
-To fill this gap, we pre-process the dump, distilling it into a more managable size, and distributing it as CSVs, making the whole graph, more accessible.
-Similar work has been done for OpenAlex, to make that citation network more accessible \citep{illinoisdatabankIDB-7362697}.
+Processing the whole graph dump requires software coding skills, a large amount of memory, storage and computational power, resources not readily accessible to many scholars in the humanities \citep{dederke2024representation}.
+Accessing the raw data also requires solid understanding of the OpenAIRE JSON schema.
+To fill this gap, we pre-process the dump, distilling it into a more manageable size, and distributing it as simply structured plain text and Parquet files, making the whole graph, more accessible.
+Similar work has also been done for OpenAlex \citep{illinoisdatabankIDB-7362697}.